This is an honest review of Senstroke, the virtual drumming product, where I give my thoughts on it, including its pros and cons.

 Calibrating the sensors is very important.
 It’s one of the essential things that you should do before you start playing Senstroke.

-I was initially about to give a very bad review of this product, because the calibration process in the app initially was stalling for me.
-I started playing without calibrating the sensors and accuracy was very power.
-However, when I restarted the app, and went to the and calibrated the sensors, it made a massive difference, and made the sensors far more precise.
+I was initially about to give a very bad review of this product because the calibration process in the app initially was stalling for me.
+I started playing without calibrating the sensors and the accuracy was good.
+However, when I restarted the app and calibrated the sensors, it made a massive difference and made the sensors far more precise.